Nuitka/Nuitka-website/posts/nuitka-release-040.rst

 ---------

 - The complete CPython3.2 test suite was adapted (no ``__code__``, no ``__closure__``, etc.) and is now passing, but only without "--debug", because otherwise some of the generated C++ triggers (harmless) warnings.

 - Added new test suite designed to prove that expressions that are known to be compile time constant are indeed so.
-This works using the XML output done with "--dump-xml" and then searching it to only have print statements with constant values.
+This works using the XML output done with ``--dump-xml`` and then searching it to only have print statements with constant values.

-- Added new basic CPython3.2 test "Functions32" and "ParameterErrors32" to cover
+- Added new basic CPython3.2 test "Functions32" and "ParameterErrors32" to
-  keyword only parameter handling.
+  cover keyword only parameter handling.

 - Added tests to cover generator object and exception interactions.